elevenyellow/twin-leaks/README.md

 Only Unix timestamps to be used at this point.

+**June 24, 2021 - June 29, 2021**

+Added a function to compare a contract's to all the popular porotocols'.
+Added multi chain support.
+Added new algorithm to compare bytecodes (Dice simiarity coefficients.)

 4. To run, pull the latest changes and open a terminal in the twin-leak directory.
 Type "nodemon index.js" to run.
 If you don't have nodemon installed.
 Please install nodemon by running "npm install nodemon".

 To do :
 1. Create a mechanism to compare one protocol smart contract to all of the popular protocols' smart contract.
+(Done)
 2. Add support for different blockchains (BSC, etc).
+(Done)
 3. Add more metrics to compare smart contracts.
 4. Create a UI and deploy.